minhtriet/frozenlake/README.md

 Implementation of gridworld problem, Artificial Intelligence: A Modern Approach v3, Chapter 17, Exercise 11.

 Reiforcement realing
-i

 ## Motivation
 The motivation of this is two fold:

-Suttons’s bible In RL, there are two cases, one that states and action space can be effectively stored on a table.
+1. Suttons’s bible In RL, there are two cases, one that states and action space can be effectively stored on a table.
 Another case is that the states

 While reality is the latter case, I find the former case good for education purpose.
 Not the magical blackbox of Neural Network, mostly non bullshit number.

-After having my take of some data company and Internet blogs, I realize what is done anyway is throwing in data and a generic neural network (NN), I feel like it is  more beneficial to readers to either imp[lement a paper (and do debugging techniques like gradient check before tuning hyperparameters) or
+2. After having my take of some data company and Internet blogs, I realize what is done anyway is throwing in data and a generic neural network (NN), I feel like it is  more beneficial to readers to either imp[lement a paper (and do debugging techniques like gradient check before tuning hyperparameters) or
 2. Do some classical tabular RL method